pacificclimate/station-data-portal-backend/README.md

 Information about the network must be obtained by using the key to find the related data from the networks collection.

-* A relational keys is the `uri` value for the related object.
+* Relational keys are the `uri` value for the related object.
 This policy is subject to review.
+In fact, it should be changed to `id` if only to improve efficiency.

 ## API